bkuhlmann/dotfiles/README.md

 After install, the following files will require manual updating:

 - .bash/env.sh - Add secret/machine-specific environment settings (if any).
-- .gemrc - Uncomment the "gemcutter_key" line and add your own RubyGems key for publishing gems.
 - .gitconfig - Uncomment the name, email, and token lines within the `[user]` and `[github]` sections to replace with your own details.